suitangi/Minimal-Newtab/README.md

 - Type in the "New Item" box and press Enter to enter a new item
 - Click on items to cross them off
 - Click on the x next to the item to delete it
+- Right click on the item to edit it
+- Drag and drop the item to reorder the list
 - Drag the top of the list (where it says "todo list") to move the list

 ### Search Bar: